1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 #3.
-Supported heating systems and controller#
+Supported heating systems and controllers#

 In general BSB-LAN works with controllers built by SIEMENS which are supported with a BSB and/or a LPB.
 These controllers are branded and used by different manufacturers of heating systems (e.g. Broetje, Elco).
 Please read the manual of your heating system to find out if the controller offers a BSB and/or LPB.